csbg/BioinformaticsPracticals1/python2.md

 #### Exercise 2.2 (4 P)

 Implement a function `get_charge` that checks whether an amino acid is positively charged (e.g., arginine), negatively charged (e.g., aspartate), or neutral (e.g., valine).
-- The function should be called with a single argument that specified the amino acid using its single-letter abbreviation.
-Only the 21 eukaryotic proteinogen amino acids should be considered.
+- The function should be called with a single argument that specifies the amino acid using its single-letter abbreviation.
+Only the 21 eukaryotic proteinogenic amino acids should be considered.
 - Depending on the charge, the function should return one of the strings `"positive"`, `"negative"`, or `"neutral"`.
 - If the user does not supply a valid abbreviation, the function should return `"invalid input"`.